BTHOG/Documents/CSharp/README.md

 For details, please contact us from [official website][website]

-Because this is sample code, please adjust the parameters according according to setting.
+This is sample code of develpping RAW image data so that it is necessary to adjust the parameters according to sensor settings.

 ## Requirement